ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 When "alg" is a JOSE-HPKE algorithm:

   * If "enc" is "dir", HPKE JWE Integrated Encryption is used.
-  * If "enc" is an AEAD algorithm, the recipient Key Managment mode is Key Encryption.
+  * If "enc" is an AEAD algorithm, The recipient Key Managment mode is Key Encryption.

-The HPKE KEM, KDF, and AEAD used depend on the JOSE-HPKE algorithm used.
+The HPKE KEM, KDF and AEAD used depend on the JOSE-HPKE algorithm used.

 HPKE supports several modes, which are described in Table 1 of {{RFC9180}}.